SuvekaD/Online-payment-fraud-detection-project/README.md

 ### Evaluation metrics
 This model was evaluated with metrics accuracy().
 ## Result
-- The best performance was achieved using logistic regression and XGboost with an impressive accuracy rate of around 99%.
+- The best performance was achieved using svc with accuracy rate of around 99%.